JiraPit/DeltaFabric/README.md

 ## Example Setup

-The ring topology below represents a minimal DeltaFabric cluster where each node connects to **exactly one peer**:
+The ring topology below represents a minimal DeltaFabric cluster where each node connects to only one peer:

 <div align="center">
   <img src="visualization/example_topology.png" width="75%" alt="Ring Topology">